 Senior dogs + senior humans = a perfect match.

 Through Muttville’s Seniors 4 Seniors adoptions, they waive the adoption fee and provide a welcome kit that includes everything your new furry family member needs to feel right at home, from a cozy bed to essential supplies.
 They even offer home modifications, such as doggy gates and stairs, to ensure that your new companion is safe and comfortable in your home.

 The Night Sky, with Teaching Artist, Alexandra

-Join Teaching Artist, Alexandra, who’s come up with an amazing project that ties together our relationship to animals with the night sky.
-This project will allow participants to contribute to a collaborative work and to create a nice take away for themselves.
+Teaching Artist, Alexandra, came up with an amazing project that ties together our relationship to animals with the night sky.
+This project allowed participants to contribute to a collaborative work and to create a nice take away for themselves.

 As we move through our daily lives, we often forget about the night skies above and all of the mythical animals who live there in the form of constellations.
 Birds, horses, dogs and fish, among many other animals, are found among the stars above.
-For this project, workshop participants will create a constellation honoring an animal that is meaningful to them.
-We will create a swirling cosmic sky background on a card using watercolor paint, and then participants will draw the stars and connecting lines of their constellations on top with paint markers.
-Participants will also be able to contribute to a collaborative artwork by drawing their constellation on a larger, cosmic background.
-This collective drawing will allow participants to create a new night sky that connects everyone through the important animals in our lives.
+For this project, workshop participants created a constellation honoring an animal that is meaningful to them.
+We created a swirling cosmic sky background on a card using tissue paper, and then participants drew the stars and connected lines of their constellations on top with paint markers.
+Participants were also able to contribute to a collaborative artwork by drawing their constellation on a larger, cosmic background.
+This collective drawing allowed participants to create a new night sky that connects everyone through the important animals in our lives.

 agein Impact Award

-Join us at this year’s agein, as we present the 2023 At Home With Growing Older Impact Award to
+Congratulations to the 2023 At Home With Growing Older Impact Award recipient:

 Muttville Senior Dog Rescue!